laurencjay/remote-learning-toolkit/Organizing Ideas/MindMapping.md

 **For future use:** Save links to maps in a repository or document for future classes.
 Future students can also add to the same maps.

 ## Description
 This exercise is designed to help students ideate and problem solve in a group setting.
 Students are given a topic to brainstorm together or a problem to answer.
 They then use a mind-mapping tool such as Miro to draw a mental map of ideas or possible solutions.
 They can then present those mind maps to their classmates, creating opportunity to further discuss the topic.
-This activity is particularly valuable for continued co-creation throughout both an individual course as well as future courses.
-Students have the ability to build off of each other's mind maps and to contribute to those from past and future cohorts.
+This activity is particularly valuable for continued co-creation throughout both the current course as well as other previous iterations.
+Students have the ability to build off of each other's mind maps and to contribute to those from past cohorts, adding new knowledge and context to previous ideas.
+This creates a robust network of knowledge students can rely on in their course.

 ## Resources